helenclx/LazyVim/README.md

 # Helen Chong's 💤 LazyVim Configurations

-Custom configurations of [LazyVim](https://github.com/LazyVim/LazyVim) for my personal use.
+Custom configurations of [LazyVim](https://github.com/LazyVim/LazyVim), a Neovim setup, for my personal use.

 For more information about LazyVim, refer to the [official documentation](https://www.lazyvim.org/).